Cars

 police car and had no choice but to follow it for the next

 200 km.
-We do some crazy things when we're young!
+We do some crazy things when we're younger!

-Since the 300ZX, there has been a succession of Holden
+Since the Nissan 300ZX, there has been a succession of Holden

 Commodore cars (Executive/Calais/Statesman).
 All cars

-50,000 km a year commuting to Melbourne more than justifies
+50,000 km a year commuting to Melbourne from Glenaroua more

-Living in a rural situation makes it almost a necessity
+Living in a rural situation made it almost a necessity

 to have a second car.
 For a while that was a 1973 Holden